 Electrical checks must be regularly carried out and maintained to make sure your tenants are safe.
 Appliances should be regularly checked for safety and display the CE mark (the manufacturer claims that the product conforms with European safety laws).

 It would be best if you used a registered electrician for any electrical work on your property.

 If there’s a gas supply in your property, you’ll need to arrange a gas safety inspection each year.
 Give occupants a copy of the gas safety certificate at the start of their tenancy.

-For properties in England, landlords must give new tenants the government guide titled ‘How to rent’, which explains the rights and responsibilities of tenants.
+For properties in England, landlords must give new tenants the government guide titled ‘How to rent’.
+It explains the rights and responsibilities of tenants.

-From uneven stairs to patches of damp and mould, several issues could cause your property to be flagged up for a HHSRS inspection.
-To avoid this happening, carefully check your property before tenants move in to make sure it’s hazard free and comfortable enough for people to live in.
+From uneven stairs to patches of dampness and mould, several issues could cause your property to be flagged up for an HHSRS inspection.
+Avoid this by carefully checking your property before tenants move in, making sure it’s hazard-free and comfortable enough for people to live in.

-While tenants are usually responsible for paying utility bills, it’s still important that you tell the suppliers of your property when new occupants move in.
+While tenants are usually responsible for paying utility bills, it’s still essential that you tell the suppliers of your property when new occupants move in.
 Taking water, gas and electric meter readings as soon as previous tenants move out will help avoid issues around who owes what.